chartjs/Chart.js/docs/00-Getting-Started.md

     labels: {
         // Boolean - if true show labels
         show: true,

+        // Boolean - if true the chart will mirror the axis labels.
+If the labels are on the left, mirroring the axis will render them to the right
+        mirror: false,

+        // Number - controls the padding between the label and the axis
+        padding: 10,

         // String - template string for labels
         template: "<%=value%>",